 I’m often torn about how to name these blog posts.
 My business brain says “give it a name for SEO!” and my heart says to call this one “Childhood Sweethearts get hitched”.

-“He’s an incredibly kind, gentle and patient person.”
+“He’s an incredibly kind, gentle, and patient person.”

 So.
 Andrea & JP.
 Here we are.
 A year after first being asked to be their photographer.
 Ok, I wasn’t asked.
 I heard they were having a friend of a friend who has a camera or something like that and I said “HELL.
 NO. That’s not happening.
 I will be your photographer.”
 Because friends don’t let friends have their wedding covered by a friend of a friend who happens to have a camera.
-So, yea, I kinda muscled my way into this one.

 “I have always loved her.
 This is the romance people write about and I’m living it.”